 Study of what constitutes a Military Information system relative to command, control, and communications (C3).
 Includes concepts of systems theory, computer networks, value of information, distributed data processing, and human behavior.
-Emphasis on the role of information processing in joint C3 Applications.
-Organizational considerations which may enhance or impede use of a MIS are introduced.
-This course is designed for Command, Control, and Communications students and will be taught in part at the SECRET level.
-PREREQUISITES: CS 2105, CO 3111.
+Emphasis on the role of information processing in joint C3 Appli-Organizational considerations cations. which may enhance or impede use of a MIS are introduced.
+This course is esigned for Command, Control, and Communications students and will be taught in part at the SECRET level.
+PREREQUISITES: CS 2810, CO 3111.